usaid-cs/yesterday-i-learned/random.md

 - With no relation to each other, [both Java and JavaScript came out in 1995](https://en.wikipedia.org/wiki/JavaScript#JavaScript_and_Java).
 Java was made by a [James](https://en.wikipedia.org/wiki/James_Gosling), while JavaScript by a [Brendan](https://en.wikipedia.org/wiki/Brendan_Eich).
 - The likelihood of a marriage lasting is [not linearly correlated to the number of sexual partners you had before](https://ifstudies.org/blog/counterintuitive-trends-in-the-link-between-premarital-sex-and-marital-stability/).
 Women who had three sexual partners are paradoxically less likely to get a divorce, compared to the women who had two.
 - Waxed paper straws existed before plastic straws did.
-- [The flag of the red cross](https://en.wikipedia.org/wiki/International_Red_Cross_and_Red_Crescent_Movement#Emblems_in_use) (which is a red cross) was said to be the reverse of the flag of Switzerland, to dispel the argument from the Ottoman Empire that the flag had Christian roots.
-There is no proof either way.
 - [Living on 4 USD a day](http://www.businessinsider.com/snap-challenge-2015-4#day-2--resisting-the-freebies-13) is totally doable, with the caveat that you can only eat women's portion sizes.
 - ["Ska"](https://en.wikipedia.org/wiki/Ska#Third_wave) is a Jamaican music genre that got blended into punk (as "third wave ska") in the 1980s.
 - Microsoft doesn't want you to use [Windows 10 LTSB](https://www.howtogeek.com/273824/windows-10-without-the-cruft-windows-10-ltsb-explained/), the one without ads and spyware.
 It requires an Enterprise licence.